Our Response to Climate Change Risks and Opportunities (TCFD)

 We have developed and operate an enterprise risk management (ERM) system to identify and analyze Group management risks and ensure appropriate responses.
 Based on this process, we recognize that our response to climate change involves both material management risks and opportunities, which we have identified as shown in the table below.

-We estimate financial impacts based on our own base scenario for transition risks and the IPCC RCP8.5 scenario* as the stress case for physical risks.
+Regarding financial impacts, among transition risks, higher costs for achieving carbon neutrality are estimated within the scope of our CO2 emissions reduction targets, and decline in petroleum demand is estimated within the scope of our presumed societal scenarios.
+Physical risks are estimated based on the IPCC RCP8.5 scenario* as the stress case.
 These estimates include many potential risks, uncertainties, and assumptions, and changes in material factors may lead to significantly different outcomes.

 1. *Intergovernmental Panel on Climate Change (IPCC) assessment scenario, in which the global average temperature rises by about 4°C by 2100 compared to the period from 1986 to 2005